-Measuring your radiator correctly is important to ensure you get the correct size when replacing it.
+Measuring your radiator or heated towel rail correctly is important to ensure you get the correct size when replacing it.
 In this guide we will outline everything you need to know to correctly measure your radiator & ensure your new one fits perfectly.

 How To Measure A Radiator: